 document["slang_terms_used"] = found

-Custom Functions also allow you to flag documents where a sensitive location (like a power plant or embassy) is mentioned alongside violent sentiment:
+Flag high-risk targets.
+Custom Functions allow flagging documents where sensitive locations (like power plants or embassies) are mentioned alongside violent sentiment:

 target_keywords = ["power plant", "government building", "embassy", "train station"]